Looking for Change CIC

 Here are some examples of it serving different purposes in different communities around the world..

-• A Photovoice project exploring views on well-being amongst Aboriginal students in Canada
+• A photovoice project exploring views on well-being amongst Aboriginal students in Canada

 https://empoweringthespirit.ca/photovoice-project/